 |Enrolment modes:||Trimester 1: Burwood (Melbourne)|

 Theoretical component 96 hours; clinical practicum 156 hours

-Classes are conducted at Burwood (Melbourne) and videoconferenced to other venues.
+Classes are conducted at Burwood (Melbourne) and videoconferenced live to other venues.

 Satisfactory completion of the Victorian Standardised Clinical Assessment Tool for Midwifery Students (competency based learning), incorporating the National Competency Standards for the Midwife.
 They include: Abdominal Examination of a Pregnant Woman; Care of the Woman Progressing in Labour; Initial Assessment of the Pregnant Woman; Ongoing Pregnancy Care; Parenting Education for the Woman and her Family and Performing and Interpreting a Cardiotocograph Tracing on a Pregnant Woman.
 These are pass/fail assessments.
-Students are required to maintain a Midwifery Portfolio including reflective practice entries and commence Continuity of Care experiences (minimum of 10 hours each).
+Students are required to maintain a Midwifery Portfolio including reflective practice entries and commence Continuity of Care experiences.
 Students are required to successfully complete practice requirements to support their application to Australian Health Practitioner Regulation Agency (AHPRA) for registration as a 'midwife', Nursing and Midwifery Board of Australia (NMBA).

 Unit Fee Information

 Click on the fee link below which describes you: